aspauldingcode/Maco/README.md

 - Can set background color from config file
 - Can set duration notification is displayed for in ms
 - Can set Application Name mapped from bundle identifiers
+- Can set window width, height, margin, and padding from config file

 Please note that this project is highly experimental and subject to significant changes.